Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

-Fig.~\ref{fig3_maps} shows the full set of data in a two-dimensional color plot.
-The NRG fits account for both, the changing width of the Kondo resonance, as well as its splitting for $g\mu_{\mathrm{B}}B\gtrsim2k_{\mathrm{B}}T_{\mathrm{K}}$ \footnote{The experimental $dI/dV$ displays additional features that we interpret as arising from inelastic tunneling processes, see supplementary material for details.}.
-From the NRG fits, two important results are principally available: a mapping $z \rightarrow \Gamma/U$, and, via Eq.~\eqref{eq:Tk}, the function $T_{\mathrm{K}}(z)$.
+The NRG fits account for both, the changing width of the Kondo resonance, as well as its splitting for $g\mu_{\mathrm{B}}B\gtrsim2k_{\mathrm{B}}T_{\mathrm{K}}$ (Fig.~\ref{fig3_maps}) \footnote{The experimental $dI/dV$ displays additional features that we interpret as arising from inelastic tunneling processes, see SI for details.}.
+From the NRG fits, two important results are principally available: a mapping $z \rightarrow \Gamma/U$, and, via Eq.~\eqref{eq:Tk}, the Kondo temperature as a function of the tip height $T_{\mathrm{K}}(z)$.

-The function $T_{\mathrm{K}}(z)$ as obtained from the NRG-based fitting procedure at $B=2.8$~T is displayed in Fig.~\ref{fig4_fit-NRG}a.
-Importantly, for $z\gtrsim300$~pm it deviates considerably from the Frota fits for $B=0$, limiting the latter's applicability to the Kondo regime $T_\mathrm{K}\gg T_{\mathrm{exp}}$ (Fig.~\ref{fig4_fit-NRG}a).
-According to NRG, $T_{\mathrm{K}}$ drops roughly exponentially by nine orders of magnitude over the experimental $z$ range.
-The huge discrepancy between the Frota fit and the NRG-based fit for $z\gtrsim350$~pm is a direct consequence of the fact that in the weak-coupling regime the $B=0$ zero-bias anomaly is not a Kondo resonance, but a temperature-broadened logarithmic singularity, whose shape nevertheless resembles the Frota function.
-Consequently, the application of Eq.~\eqref{eq:Frota} leads to a dramatic overestimation of $T_\mathrm{K}$ by several orders of magnitudes (Fig.~\ref{fig4_fit-NRG}a).
-In contrast, the split Kondo peak of the $B=2.8$~T data set is feature-rich in this $z$ range, which allows a meaningful fit with NRG-based spectra.
+The function $T_{\mathrm{K}}(z)$ obtained from the NRG-based fitting for various $B$ drops roughly exponentially by nine orders of magnitude over the experimental $z$ range (Fig.~\ref{fig4_fit-NRG}a).
+Clearly, the huge discrepancy between the Frota fit and the NRG-based fit for $z\gtrsim350$~pm is a direct consequence of the fact that in the weak-coupling regime the $B=0$ zero-bias anomaly is not a Kondo resonance but a temperature-broadened logarithmic singularity, whose shape nevertheless resembles the Frota function.
+Consequently, the application of Eq.~\eqref{eq:Frota} leads to a dramatic overestimation of $T_\mathrm{K}$ by several orders of magnitude (Fig.~\ref{fig4_fit-NRG}a).
+In contrast, the split Kondo peak at sufficiently high $B$ makes the data sets in this $z$ range feature-rich, which allows a meaningful fit with NRG-based SIAM spectra.

-Incidentally, the fact that $T_\mathrm{K}$ can be tuned over nine orders of magnitude shows that our experiments indeed enable us to follow the smooth transition from the Kondo to the inelastic spin-flip regime.
-In the latter, third-order perturbation models \cite{appelbaum66,*appelbaum67,ternes15} also yield good estimates of $T_{\mathrm{K}}$, as Fig.~\ref{fig5_fit-ratio} shows.
+However, the direct NRG fits at finite $B$ do not solve the mystery of the discontinuous drop of the $T_{\mathrm{K}}$ in the intermediate coupling regime, as they show the same feature.
+Nevertheless, the fact that the drop happens at different $z$ for different fields $B$ and even shows some instabilities does not point to a true physical interpretation but rather again to a problem with the fitting procedure.